Mainul-Islam-Nirob/rock-paper-scissors/README.md

 - [Author](#author)

 ### Challenges
-Have to implement functionality for a basic Rock Paper Scissors game that can be played from browser console.
-No need to implement GUI for now.
+Have to implement functionality for a basic Rock Paper Scissors game that can be played from browser.

 ## My process
 Hello, this is my 2nd project here in The Odin Project.
-It's a simple Rock Paper Scissors game that can be played from browser console.
+It's a simple Rock Paper Scissors game.

 ### Built with
 - Basic JavaScript